 Cranston first set foot in the building in the fall of 1987, a single mother with her 9-monthold baby in arms.
-"I was looking for a safe community to raise my son on my own", she knew and trusted".
-Cranston mourned the impending loss of the Cottage Hospital and the vibrancy and sense of togetherness it had long instilled in her community.
+"I was looking for a safe community to raise my son on my own", she recalled.
+Originally from Toronto, Ontario, Cranston accepted a physiotherapist position at Bonne Bay Cottage Hospital in Norris Point.
+It was important to her to feel "cared for in your own community by people you knew and trusted".
+Cranston mourned the impending loss of Bonne Bay Cottage Hospital and the vibrancy and sense of togetherness it had long instilled in her community.
 "It wasn't just closing a hospital", she recollected, "it was a stab in the heart of the community".
 There was a small group who shared Cranston's passion for the building and its legacy.
-She rallied them together (Promote community leaders) and they met around her kitchen table one evening to make a plan for a new life for the Old Cottage Hospital.
+She rallied them together (promote community leaders) and they met around her kitchen table one evening to make a plan for a new life for the Old Cottage Hospital.